Heletz railway

 Lone JT42CW freight locomotive on the Heletz Railway near Sde David.

 The Heletz Railway (מסילת חלץ, Mesilat Heletz) is a 20 km railway in southern Israel which connects the Railway to Beersheba from a point just south of Kiryat Gat to the Lod–Ashkelon railway near moshav Mavki'im.
-The track passes close to moshav Heletz, from which it derives its name.
+The track passes north to moshav Heletz, from which it derives its name.

 History

 The railway was constructed by Israel Railways in the early 1980s, to provide a shortcut for freight trains from southern Israel headed for the Port of Ashdod.
 Previously, such trains had to be routed through the Lod Railway Station in central Israel.
-The railway was once used for some limited passenger service, though today it is used by passenger trains only on an emergency basis—in instances when the Lod – Kiryat Gat section of the Railway to Beersheba is blocked.
+The Heletz railway was opened on 17 November 1982.The railway was once used for some limited passenger service, though today it is used by passenger trains only on an emergency basis—in instances when the Lod – Kiryat Gat section of the Railway to Beersheba is blocked.
+These circumstances have become much rarer following the opening of the Ashkelon–Beersheba railway.